SAP/cloud-sdk-ios-fiori/CONTRIBUTING.md

   - tip: you can use [pyenv](https://github.com/pyenv/pyenv) to manage and switch between multiple python versions
 - `npm` (with `npx` as package runner which is included with 5.2+)

+## Core component development

+We are utilizing [Sourcery](https://github.com/krzysztofzablocki/Sourcery) to generate the same [initialization pattern](./GeneratedComponentConcepts.md) for core components across the board.

+If you are interested in contributing to the development of core components, please follow this [Guideline](./CoreComponentGeneration.md) for more explanations in detail and an example of how to create a new component from the scratch.

 ## Snapshot Testing

 In addition to unit tests we verify the visual correctness of our SwiftUI components with the help of [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing).
 The central build will run those tests for pull requests.